 Levels of Assessment

-The assessment process begins by identifying the goals/objectives of student learning – at the level of the individual class and across course sections; within a discipline/program; and across the institution.
-Goals at each of those levels will identify what students should know and do as a result of the experience.
+The assessment process begins by identifying the outcomes of student learning – at the level of the individual class and across course sections; within a discipline/program; and across the institution.
+Outcomes at each of those levels will identify what students should know and do as a result of the experience.

 Determine assessment measures to determine if students are learning those objectives.

-Instruction is adapted based on those assessment to assist students in successfully meeting the objectives of the course.
+Instruction is adapted based on those assessments to assist students in successfully meeting the objectives of the course.